aquagull/aquagull/README.md

 ## Hi, enjoy the day from now on. 👋
-I'm a student at Shenzhen University(SZU), obsessed with distributed systems, parallel computing, machine learning system.
+I'm a student at Shenzhen University (SZU) with a strong passion for distributed systems, parallel computing, and machine learning systems.
+I'm actively exploring these fields and always eager to connect and exchange ideas with fellow enthusiasts.
+I'm also particularly interested in discovering new and insightful repositories in these areas, so recommendations are highly welcome!
 <br/>

 # About My Github